+The decision-making funnel is always evolving.
 Many of the sales people we work with, and sales people in general, assume their prospects are in the market to make a purchase because something is going wrong.
-While this is a wholly justifiable assumption to make, it fails to cover the full spectrum of buyer motivation.
+While this is a wholly justifiable assumption to make, it fails to cover the full spectrum of buyer motivations.

 When considering whether or not to buy something, the driving factors behind your prospect’s decision making process can vary quite a bit.
 At Funnel Clarity, we teach our clients that there are three distinct categories that motivates a buyer to make a decision: Fix, Accomplish, or Avoid.

 A goal of “fixing” something most closely relates to frustration, and is the strongest factor out of the three.
-This happens when the prospect’s status quo is no longer satisfactory, and what their existing processes are not producing the results needed.
-They have been experiencing a challenge or frustration for a set amount of period.
+This happens when the prospect customer’s status quo is no longer satisfactory, and what their existing processes are not producing the results needed.
+At this stage of the funnel the prospect has been experiencing a challenge or frustration for an extended period of time.
 If they do not do anything to fix their challenge/frustration, there will be negative consequences – most seriously is they will lose their job.

 Some examples of a prospect in Fix mode: